 - Timezone and locale:

-You can enter the first letter to go faster in these menus and the followings
+You can enter the first letter to go faster in this and the following menus.

 - Device host name:

 Finally, the wizard gives you a list to confirm all the information.

 Confirm if everything is OK.

 The basic configuration takes a few seconds.

-Then the system resizes the SD card partition and reboot.
+Then the system resizes the SD card partition and reboots.

 After the reboot, the system is ready to use with your settings.

-It’s really the best way to get an Internet access.
+It’s really the best way to get Internet access.

-I didn’t find any way to configure the Wi-Fi on the minimal version of Manjaro.
+I didn’t find any way to make Wi-Fi work on the minimal version of Manjaro.

-Every forum posts and tutorials I found didn’t work on Raspberry Pi.
+Every forum, post and tutorial I found didn’t work on Raspberry Pi.

 If anyone knows how to do this, some help in the community would be appreciated.